-- 360 the other products reach their maximum snow depths in April.
-However, based on Section 3.1, compared with W99, all snow cover products in early winter have thinner snow packs than at the end of the winter, which implies either that the intensity of snow accumulation is weakening or that the snow accumulation period has shortened.
-We further note that W99 snow accumulates more snow during the early part of winter and thus the seasonal curves are flattened near spring.
-SnowModel-LG, NESOSIM and CPOM on the other hand share similar seasonal accumulation curves, with accumulation continuing to increase - 365 through winter.
+cumulation is weakening or that the snow accumulation period has shortened.
+We further note that W99 accumulates more snow during the early part of winter, and thus the seasonal curves are flattened near spring.
+SnowModel-LG, NE-SOSIM and CPOM on the other hand share similar seasonal accumulation curves, with accumulation continuing to increase through winter.
 This seasonal pattern of winter snow accumulation finds support in a recent study by Kwok et al. (2020) that found accumulation later in winter in 2018-2019.
 This implies that there may be limited efficacy of the climatological seasonal pattern of snow accumulation in the current Arctic climate.
 As sea ice freeze-up continues to delay further over the last 40 years, it is expected that the early snow accumulation will continue to differ from that reflected in W99.

-3.3 Trend and inter-annual variability of snow depth
+3.3 Trend and interannual variability of snow depth

-370 All reanalysis-based snow reconstructions, namely SnowModel-LG, CPOM, NESOSIM and UW have consistent inter-annual variability in spring snow volume from 2000 to present (see details in Table S2), with statistically significant (confidence level 99%) correlations of the interannual snow depth/volume between the data sets.
-DESS also exhibits generally similar interannual variability as the reanalysis-based products ($R^2 = 0.42$ to SnowModel-LG; 0.68 to NESOSIM and; 0.32 to CPOM), whereas PMW Bremen and DuST do not.
+All reanalysis-based snow reconstructions, namely SnowModel-LG, CPOM, NESOSIM and UW, have consistent interannual variability in spring snow volume from 2000 to present (see details in Table S2), with statistically significant (confidence level 99%) correlations of the interannual snow depth/volume between the data sets.
+DESS also exhibits generally similar interannual variability to the reanalysis-based products ($R^2 = 0.42$ for SnowModel-LG, 0.68 for NESOSIM and 0.32 for CPOM), whereas PMW Bremen and DuST do not.